 §555.51.
 Referral and Complaint Procedures.

-(a) DADS' Professional Credentialing Enforcement Unit receives and investigates:

-(1) referrals from Regulatory Services Division regional staff to determine an administrator's compliance with licensure requirements when survey findings cite deficiencies or substandard quality of care; and

-(2) complaints alleging an administrator violated one or more of the licensure rules.
+(a) The Texas Health and Human Services Commission (HHSC) receives and investigates referrals and complaints.

+.

-(b) Persons wanting to file a complaint against a licensee may contact the Professional Credentialing Enforcement Unit:
+(b) Persons wanting to file a complaint against a licensee may contact HHSC by :

-(1) by calling (512) 438-5495; or

-(2) by writing the Department of Aging and Disability Services, Professional Credentialing Enforcement Unit, Mail Code E-302, ATTN: NFA Complaint Investigations, P.O.
-Box 149030, Austin, TX 78714-9030.
+(1) calling HHSC Complaint and Incident Intake or Professional Credentialing Enforcement at numbers on the HHSC website;

+(2) emailing the complaint to HHSC Complaint and Incident Intake using the email address on the HHSC website;

+(3) faxing the complaint to HHSC Complaint and Incident Intake using the fax number on the HHSC website; or

+(4) mailing the complaint to HHSC Complaint and Incident Intake or Professional Credentialing Enforcement at the mailing address on the HHSC website.

-(c) DADS sends a Nursing Facility Administrator Complaint form to persons wanting to file a complaint.
-The complainant must complete, sign, and return the form to DADS.
+(c) HHSC sends a Nursing Facility Administrator Complaint form to persons wanting to file a complaint.
+The complainant must complete, sign, and return the form to HHSC .

 (d) If a referral or complaint is received, the Professional Credentialing Enforcement Unit notifies the licensee and, if applicable, the person filing the complaint of the: